 It is important to note that a consideration with a left-side crank arm power meter is…well…just that.
 It’s left-side only.
 This means it takes your left leg power and doubles it to approximate total power.
 This is how all left-side power meters work.
 This type of power measurement is just fine for most folks, but some might prefer dual leg power measurement.

-So if you’re okay with a left-only power meter and like things like affordability, ease of installation and lightweight (who doesn’t) – and of course have a compatible crankset, than a Stages, 4iiii or Pioneer might be right for you.
+So if you’re okay with a left-only power meter and like things like affordability, ease of installation and lightweight (who doesn’t) – and of course have a compatible crankset, than a Stages or 4iiii might be right for you.
 Below, we briefly summarize these three companies and put the power meters head-to-head across several key considerations you’ll likely want to consider.

 Power Meter Crank Arm Manufacturers